-Pop-up bars are becoming a trend now for seemingly every major holiday, and the 2019 holiday season is bringing six unique Christmas bars to Pittsburgh.
+Pop-up bars are becoming a trend now for seemingly every major holiday, and the Christmas season features several around Pittsburgh

 One of these bars is Jingle Bar, a pop-up located just east of Market Square (now in South Side Works for 2022).
 We visited this one during its 2018 run and share our thoughts on if it is worth your time for a festive libation!

 Jingle Bar is A Large Christmas Bar Downtown